 ]]>

-5 things I wish I knew before I started YouTube https://creatorhooks.com/5-things-i-wish-i-knew-before-i-started-youtube/ Mon, 17 Mar 2025 12:00:00 +0000 https://creatorhooks.com/?p=3312 I’ve asked some of the best creators on YouTube, “How do you write such great titles?”
+5 things the YouTube Algorithm hates and wish you’d stop doing https://creatorhooks.com/5-things-the-youtube-algorithm-hates-and-wish-youd-stop-doing/ Mon, 23 Feb 2026 12:00:00 +0000 https://creatorhooks.com/?p=3487 I’ve asked some of the best creators on YouTube, “How do you write such great titles?”
 And they’ve all said the same thing: “I just model what works.”
 So this email will show you 5 videos worth modeling to help you write great titles and save time.
 P.S.
 If you want to save more time ...
 Read more

-The post 5 things I wish I knew before I started YouTube appeared first on Creator Hooks.
+The post 5 things the YouTube Algorithm hates and wish you’d stop doing appeared first on Creator Hooks.

 ]]>